Metropolitan District Commission of Connecticut: Chairman DiBella

+As part of the controversy, including the lengthy delays in initiating the investigation and DiBella's limited cooperation, a State Legislative committee held open hearings to reconsider portions of MDC's charter and the agency's audit requirements.

 Discrimination lawsuits

 In 2002 the MDC paid $1.5m to settle claims of discrimination against female and minority employees.
 MDC Chairman William A. DiBella claimed that the settlement was a result of ``The district wanted to get this behind them.’’
 A jury in 2000 had awarded the plaintiff, Sharon Harper, $4.6m after finding that MDC officials had defamed her.
-The Officials spread rumors about Harper that were of a sexual nature and the jury found them to be on their face defamatory, this was seen as highly offensive to Harper because she was a Churchgoer with a conservative southern background.
+The Officials spread rumors about Harper that were of a sexual nature and the jury found them to be on their face defamatory; this was seen as highly offensive to Harper because she was a Churchgoer with a conservative southern background.
 This was the third time in eight years that the MDC was found to be at fault for discriminating against minority employees.
 Despite the communities it serves being highly diverse the Hartford Courant in 2002 classified the senior management of the MDC as "overwhelmingly white.”

 In 2016 the MDC paid $350,000 to settle the case Lebert Thomas v.
 The Metropolitan District et al. It was alleged that the MDC discriminated against Mr. Thomas on the basis of his race.
 A confidentiality clause was included with the settlement.

 Board of Commissioners

-As of September 21st, 2021 the MDC Board of Commissioners consisted of:
+As of September 21, 2021 the MDC Board of Commissioners consisted of: